Laegluin/mikrorechner/README.md

 ## Instruction Set

 All instructions are 32-bit words.
+In all instructions, if the instruction takes more than one register as argument, the register arguments are allowed to overlap.
+For example, `add r0 r0 r0` is allowed and will double the value of `r0`.

 ### Arithmetic